 #2 – Safety

 A borrower starts with an anonymous person in need of money who files an application in the platform for a loan.
 Naturally then, strong background and safety checks are necessary.
 At i2i Funding, this (and more) is taken care of.
 The platform does detailed credit evaluation of borrowers and lists borrower profiles only if they meet credit criteria. i2ifunding approves only 5% of loan applications it receives.
-Approved profiles are listed with a i2i risk category, credit score, employment details, financial details and other factors.
-The risk category is the measure of a borrower’s credibility which are mapped by checking the borrower’s loan history, previous repayment failures (if any), debt to income ratio, education and employment details etc. The idea being that you should know the borrower’s ability to pay and intent to pay.
+Approved profiles are listed with an i2i risk category, credit score, employment details, financial details, and other factors.
+The risk category is the measure of a borrower’s credibility which is mapped by checking the borrower’s loan history, previous repayment failures (if any), debt to income ratio, education, and employment details etc. The idea is that you should know the borrower’s ability to pay and intend to pay.